ncats/gsrs3-main-deployment/README.md

 Now, hitting in your browser, `http://localhost:8081/ginas/app/ui/home` will run **your own** development Angular code, rather than the **compiled** version in the `gsrs3-main-deployment` repository.

-## SECTION 3C: single Tomcat deployment
+## SECTION 3C: Single Tomcat deployment

 ### Single Tomcat Deployment with WAR files for Core and Frontend

-FDA currently uses the Single Tomcat WAR files deployment strategy in production for the GSRS core and additional microservices.
+FDA currently uses the single Tomcat WAR files deployment strategy in production for the GSRS core and additional microservices.
 The steps here have similarities to the local embedded testing deployment strategy as well as significant differences, so please review that section in this document before proceeding.
 FDA has also provided a detailed deployment guide in the [docs](./docs) folder, which goes into more specifics.

-One big difference with Single Tomcat is that Tomcat (running on port 8080) routes traffic to executed war file instances, all running on the same port.
+One big difference with single Tomcat is that Tomcat (running on port 8080) routes traffic to executed war file instances, all running on the same port.
 In contrast, in the embedded case, the gateway routes traffic to executable jar files, and each jar contains its own internal webserver, and each service runs on its own port.

 Another practical difference is data written to disk, such as indexes and caches, are kept in folders separate from the code.

-In addition, a copy of each microservice configuration is kept separate from the code, in a folder dedicated to configuration.
-You make edits in this folder, and you copy them to the `webapps/<service>/WEB-INF/classes` folder to overwrite the ones that were generated (at packaging time) inside the WAR files.
+To save server specific configs from being overwritten, a copy of each microservice configuration is kept separate from the code, in a folder dedicated to configuration.
+You make edits in this folder, and you copy them to the `webapps/<service>/WEB-INF/classes` folder to overwrite the ones that were generated at packaging time inside the WAR files.

 For simplicity, we use Tomcat 9 in this README.md file so as to avoid some complications that arise with Tomcat 10.
 These complications in Tomcat 10 relate to the use of a webapps-javaee folder and the need to convert some `javax` classes to `jakarta` classes.
-Once GSRS is using Spring Boot 3x, this documentation will shift toward Tomcat 10.
+Once GSRS is using SpringBoot 3x, this documentation will shift toward Tomcat 10.

 ### Cloning the gsrs3-main-deployment and other optional repositories